© 2026 WNIJ and WNIU

 Authorities say Jordan Havens of Hanover died last week following a rollover crash near Elizabeth.

-According to the sheriff’s office, the pickup truck left the roadway after hitting loose gravel, then went airborne and flipped multiple times.
+According to the sheriff's office, the pickup truck left the roadway after hitting loose gravel, went airborne, and flipped multiple times.

-Havens, who was a passenger, was ejected from the vehicle and pronounced dead at the scene.
+Havens, a passenger, was ejected from the vehicle and pronounced dead at the scene.

 The driver, 18-year-old Dayan Havens, was taken to a hospital with non-life-threatening injuries and has been cited for failure to reduce speed.